What Business Leaders Need to Know

 AI is only as good as the data it learns from.
 Feed it biased, incomplete, or outdated information, and it will confidently produce misleading insights.

-• Bias – If an AI system trained on historical hiring data favors certain demographics, your analytics will reinforce those inequities.
+- Bias – AI trained on historical data can reinforce inequities.

-• Data privacy – AI tools may inadvertently use sensitive or personal information unless data governance policies are airtight.
+- Data privacy – AI tools may inadvertently expose sensitive information without proper governance.

 That’s why experts emphasize the “trust but verify” approach.
 AI can handle scale, but humans must handle sense.